 “I’ll tell you the secret to great leadership,” Novak said.
 “It’s to never have a certain type of person working for your organisation.
 These people should never exist in your company.
 For me, it was a guy named Bob.”

 So this bloke is saying that THE secret to great leadership is to avoid a certain type of person?
 Like, that’s it?
 And the answer is, “Yes”.
 But there’s a twist.
 As the leader, it’s your fault if you have people like Bob working in your organisation.
 It’s not Bob’s fault.

 So, doesn’t that make Bob the guy you DO want working for your company?
-Like, how does that make Bob not a guy you want working for your company?
+How does that make Bob a guy you do NOT want working at your company?

-Bob told Novak that he had been working with Pepsico for 47 years, and that this was first time he had ever heard how his colleagues felt about him.
+Bob told Novak that he had been working with Pepsico for 47 years and that this was the first time he had ever heard how his colleagues felt about him.
 It was the first time he ever felt appreciated.
 If was the first time he ever felt valued.

 Do you have any Bobs working at your company—people who have no idea how appreciated they are?
 Are you one of them?

-At the end of the day there’s nothing more soul destroying than feeling like no one gives a shit, and your work doesn’t matter.
-Which is why a little appreciation, acknowledgement, and applause will always go a long way.
+At the end of the day, there’s nothing more soul destroying than feeling like no one gives a shit, and your work doesn’t matter.
+Which is why a little appreciation, acknowledgment, and applause will always go a long way.